 This is where we come in.
-We at Ranker have developed a very good answer to this issue: the “opinion graph,” which is a more precise version of the “interest graph” that advertisers are currently using.
+We at Ranker have developed a very good answer to this issue: the “opinion graph”, which is a more precise version of the “interest graph” that advertisers are currently using.

-Ranker has been building the world’s largest opinion graph since 2008.
-It currently has 50,000 nodes (topics) and 20 million edges (statistically significant connections between 2 items).
-Thanks to our massive sample and our rich database of correlations, we can tell you that people who like Modern Family are 5x more likely to dine at Chipotle than non-fans, or people who like the Nissan 370Z also like oddball comedy movies such as Napoleon Dynamite and The Big Lebowski, and TV shows such as Dexter and Weeds.
+As a result, Ranker has been building since 2008 the world’s largest opinion graph, with 50,000 nodes (topics) and 20 million edges (statistically significant connections between 2 items).
+Thanks to our massive sample and our rich database of correlations, we can tell you that people who like “Modern Family” are 5x more likely to dine at “Chipotle” than non-fans, or people who like the Nissan 370Z also like oddball comedy movies such as “Napoleon Dynamite” and “Big Lebowski”, and TV shows such as “Dexter” and “Weeds”.

-Our exclusive Ranker FanScope about the show Mad Men lays out this capability in more detail below:
+Our exclusive Ranker “FanScope” about the show “Mad Men” lays out this capability in more details below:

-We’re also able to differentiate between people who always like Pepsi better than Coke overall, and those who like to drink Coke, but just at the movie theater:
+We’re also able to differentiate between people who always like Pepsi better than Coke overall, and those who like to drink Coke but just at the movie theater:

 - 47% of Pepsi fans on Ranker vote for (vs. against) Coke on Best Sodas of All Time